Native Token ERC-20 Precompile¶

 Add Token to an EVM Wallet¶

-If you want to interact with your appchain's native token like you would with an ERC-20, you can add a custom token to your EVM-compatible wallet using the precompile address.
+If you want to interact with your network's native token like you would with an ERC-20, you can add a custom token to your EVM-compatible wallet using the precompile address.
 This section will walk you through adding an external asset to MetaMask.

 - Switch to the Assets tab